Make your College Experience What YOU Want it to Be

 Best Buddies | firstname.lastname@example.org

-Best Buddies strives to enhance the lives of people with intellectual disabilities by providing opportunities for one-to-one friendships and integrated employment.
+Best Buddies enhances the lives of people with intellectual disabilities by providing opportunities for one-to-one friendships and integrated employment.
 Membership is open to all students.

-The creation of this club is based on the necessity for a cycbersecurity community on campus.
+The Ethical Hackers Club is a cybersecurity community on campus.
 This club provides a social outlet for those students who desire to become proficient in their field through practice, competition, and collaboration.

 Mustang Mentors Club | firstname.lastname@example.org